Room: Room 325, Nautilus Suite, Westbury Mount Phone: Teams

 Over my working career, I have developed many research interests primarily related to subtidal ecology (of the NE Atlantic), the establishment of robust survey and monitoring techniques for hard substrates.
 I have a particular interest in tackling the recording of signs of life on the seabed, including eggs, tracks, siphons and other cryptic signs of biodiversity.

 The Bangor University Places of Climate Change Group

-Member of a Bangor-wide collaborative research group named ‘PloCC’ has emerged to jointly address sense-of-place notions in relation to climate change.
+Secretary of a Bangor-wide collaborative Research Centre named ‘PloCC’ has emerged to jointly address sense-of-place notions in relation to climate change.

 Places of Climate Change (PloCC) (bangor.ac.uk)

 Together with wellbeing researchers in other schools across the University, I founded and lead this group.
 We aim to bring together researchers of wellbeing across the University to share research ideas, experiences and collaborative opportunities.
 We meet monthly in an informal setting, with occasional guest speakers and seminars.
 Contact me if you are interested in coming along.